 The Group offers buy-to-let loans, with terms generally up to 30 years, with minimum value of £50,000 and a maximum value of £3 million and a maximum LTV of 82.5 per cent. (including application fee) which is targeted at professional corporate borrowers.
 Buy-to-let loans bear interest at a floating rate of interest and are serviced on a monthly basis.
-LendInvest BTL Limited, a wholly-owned subsidiary of the Guarantor, originates the buy-to-let loans.
+LendInvest BTL Limited, an indirectly wholly-owned subsidiary of the Guarantor, originates the buy-to-let loans.

-Regulated mortgages
+Regulated Homeowner and bridging mortgages

-Currently, the Group offers regulated mortgages in the form of regulated bridging loans.
+Currently, the Group offers regulated mortgages in the form of both regulated bridging loans and the newly launched specialist Homeowner mortgage loans.

 Regulated bridging loans are a form of short term finance secured against properties that borrowers currently occupy or intend to occupy.
 By far the most common use of a regulated bridging loan is in circumstances where there is a chain break.
 A buyer may use a regulated bridging loan to ensure they can purchase a new property before selling their existing property.

-The Group has recently started to offer regulated bridging loans with maximum a loan term of 12 months.
+The Group has recently started to offer regulated bridging loans with a maximum loan term of 12 months.
 The maximum LTV is 65 per cent. (net of arrangement fee and rolled up interest), and the minimum and maximum loan sizes generally are £75,000 and £3 million respectively.